The Curious Adventurers

 Picture

-Our last stop of the day was Ceann iorrais, an amazing location for walks and watching sealife.
-And right in front of us was a tiny seal who just came to say goodbye when we said goodbye to county Mayo after enjoying an amazing daytrip along the Wild Atlantic Way
+Our last stop of the day was Ceann Iorrais, a stunning location for coastal walks and spotting marine life.
+As we stood taking in the views, a tiny seal popped up right in front of us — as if it had come to say goodbye just as we were bidding farewell to County Mayo after an unforgettable day trip along the Wild Atlantic Way.

 Picture